davemhoward/updog/README.md

 ## Output

 Once updog has completed there should be a results file called genomewidescores_[name for output].txt in the directory.
-This will be a four column file with the family id, individual id, and phenotype from the test data in the first three columns.
-The fourth column contains the updog calculated polygenic score for each individual.
+This will be a five column file with the family id, individual id, phenotype, and variant count from the test data in the first four columns.
+The fifth column contains the updog calculated polygenic score for each individual.

 updog cuts the genome in to chunks and if any chunks fail to complete there will be a file called resubmitjobs_[name for output] in the directory.
 If this file is produced, enter `./resubmitjobs_[name for output]` on the command line.